- Parliamentary Business

 Mr Reichelt : Could I start by saying what its broad intention is and perhaps ask a colleague from the department, Mr Thompson, to talk more about how it will be put together.
 Just to reinforce how important the Reef 2050 program, the Reef trust, is to future actions in the Barrier Reef, we have done a strategic assessment, we have identified the northern sector as being virtually pristine and the results will show that it should be protected.
 It must stay that way.
 The southern two-thirds of the system is offshore affected by storms and crown-of-thorns starfish.
 Inshore, floods and catchment run-off featured really strongly in the declines of corals and seagrasses.
 The data for those is for a much shorter time than the offshore data; it goes about eight years.

-Where I am going there is that it is telling us that business as usual is not a problem.
+Where I am going there is that it is telling us that business as usual is no longer acceptable.
 We need to manage for resilience and remove pressures, but we need to think about restoration—protect the pristine, manage resilience and restore damaged areas that have been damaged over perhaps 150 years.
 The answer to restoration requires action on the land and in the sea.
 The marine park authority strongly supports intervention where it can clearly improve the system.
 To give people an idea, on the land the bigger changes that have affected the water quality are not to do with the towns and ports; they are to do with things like dissected salt marshes, where the flows of water have been changed, and they are to do with the bunding of pastures in some low-lying areas to increase grassland availability that have then restricted the connections between the land and the sea.

 What we have been doing for the last 3½ years is documenting the nature of the changes along the coast.
 We have done it with Queensland's cooperation.
 They have provided all of their data to us and we have begun mapping the connections between the land and the sea, and where you might intervene to improve it.
 That is where we will be working with the department and the minister to identify high-priority restoration prospects.
 That is a work in progress, but we have done a lot of the groundwork already.
 Having said what it is for and what it will do, could I ask the department to explain the second part of your question.